FORUM 18 NEWS SERVICE, Oslo, Norway

 AZERBAIJAN: Fined for selling religious books

-In the southern town of Astara close to the southern border with Iran, Police are investigating after officers seized "banned" religious books (see below).
+In the southern town of Astara close to the southern border with Iran, Police are investigating after officers confiscated "banned" religious books (see below).

 However, in Baku in March a court handed down an acquittal after a bookshop that sells Christian books proved that the items it had on sale had State Committee approval or were sample copies to be submitted for such approval.
 Eight years after it first applied, the State Committee has finally given the shop the licence it needs to sell religious books and items (see below).